chiprip7/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 Occurs when a [XAML resource reference](https://learn.microsoft.com/en-us/windows/apps/design/style/xaml-resource-dictionary) cannot be resolved.

-_Spec note: is there a version of the 'ResourceDictionary and XAML resource references' that links to the Windows App SDK documentation for relevant APIs?_
+_Spec note: is there a version of the 'ResourceDictionary and XAML resource references' article that links to the Windows App SDK documentation for relevant APIs?_

 ```c#
 public event TypedEventHandler<DebugSettings,XamlResourceReferenceFailedEventArgs>